 Roberto Chabet's Profile

-Roberto Chabet (b.1937) is a Filipino conceptual artist whose works are a result of the process of unraveling fixed notions about art and meaning.
+Roberto Chabet (1937-2013) is a Filipino conceptual artist whose works are a result of the process of unraveling fixed notions about art and meaning.
 His drawings, collages, sculptures and installations, questioning modernity, are highly allegorical.
 They are meditations on space, the transitory nature of commonplace objects and the collisions that occur with their displacement.

 Chabet studied Architecture at the University of Santo Tomas where he graduated in 1961.
 He had his first solo exhibition at the Luz Gallery in the same year.
 He was the founding Museum Director of the CCP from 1967-1970 where he initiated the first Thirteen Artists Awards, giving recognition to young artists whose works ‘show a recentness, a turning away from the past and familiar modes of art-making’.
 He led the 1970s conceptual art group Shop 6 and taught for over thirty years at the UP College of Fine Arts, where he espoused a kind of practice that gave precedence to idea over form.
 Since the 1970s, he has also been organising landmark exhibitions featuring vanguard works by young artists, many of whom are among the most active and innovative artists in Manila today.
 He is the recipient of the 1972 Republic Cultural Heritage Award, the 1972 Araw ng Maynila Award for the Visual Arts and the 1998 Centennial Honor for the Arts.

 The digitisation of The Chabet Archive has been made possible with the support of the Lopez Memorial Museum.